• Skip to primary navigation

 Vegetarian Rice Timbale is practical for dinner parties as you can prepare the rice and the filling the day before, and compose it just before your party. #yourguardianchef #rice #italianrecipe

-Rice timbale is a risotto mixed with meat and vegetables cooked in a mould, also known as Sartu in Naples.
-It is more challenging to make than Risotto, but you can make it in advance, it is delicious and presents well.
-Perfect for a dinner party.
+Rice eggplant timbale is a risotto with meat and vegetables cooked in a mold.
+It is a Sicilian recipe called Timballo di Melanzane and can also be made with pasta.
+This version is similar to the Sartu in Naples.
+It is more challenging than Risotto, but you can make it in advance; it is delicious and presents well.
+Perfect for a big night dinner party.

 Jump to: